-Hello and welcome to the November edition of my e-newsletter for 2017!
+Hello and welcome to the January edition of my e-newsletter!

-I hope everyone had a wonderful Thanksgiving!
+2018 is off to a great start!
 This past month has been filled with community events and meetings with Allegan County residents.
 I’ve been able to take your concerns directly to Lansing, and I am excited to continue to do so.
 I’m committed to maintaining an open line of communication and encourage all residents to contact our office and share your thoughts and concerns so that I can best represent you.

 Please do not hesitate to contact me if you ever have any questions or concerns, or if I can assist you in any way.

 I will be holding my next set of office hours on Friday, February 23rd.
 No appointment is necessary.
 Residents who are unable to meet during my scheduled office hours may contact my Lansing office at (855)-737-0080 or by e-mailing me at firstname.lastname@example.org.
 Please stop by and say hello!

 I stood alongside a bipartisan group of my colleagues on the House C.A.R.E.S. taskforce and presented our recommendations to make significant improvements to Michigan’s broken mental health system.
 We spent five months taking part in public meetings and site visits across Michigan, reviewing areas where vulnerable residents are lacking in care and resources and collecting feedback to learn how best to deliver meaningful solutions.
 In particular, the panel focused on five key elements: Community, Access, Resources, Education and Safety (C.A.R.E.S.).

 It has been an honor to serve on this taskforce and I am excited to help deliver real solutions to those in need.
 To view full report, please visit House.MI.gov/CARES.
 Below are two pieces of legislation that I am working on as a result of this taskforce.

 Many times, when an individual has a mental health crisis or is brought to the hospital by law enforcement, there are not enough psychiatric beds available to place the individual.